Pulluri-Vanaja/AI-Generated-Portfolio-Website-from-Resume./README.md

 🚀 What This App Does

-User enters a short description of the website they want
+1.User enters a short description of the website they want

 The AI generates:

-index.html
+▫️index.html

-style.css
+▫️style.css

-script.js
+▫️script.js

-All files are automatically combined into a ZIP file
+2.All files are automatically combined into a ZIP file

-User downloads the ZIP and can run the website locally
+3.User downloads the ZIP and can run the website locally

 🎯 Key Features